bSchnepp/Feral/sec/README.md

 denied access to everything but a very specific subset of possible system calls.*

-The kernel enforces this via port rights and hash values.
+The kernel enforces this via port rights, this security system, and hash values.
 Depending on kernel configuration, we go up to
 3 layers of in-memory encryption for kernel objects, and up to 3 copies of each item, with checksums taken